clarin-eric/oai-harvest-manager/README.md

 # Implementation Notes

-Saxon is used as the XPath engine, although only standard APIs are used and hence changing to a different XPath processor would be trivial.

 Processing for each provider runs in a separate thread.
 It is not possible to target a single provider with multiple threads (except in the special case where sets are used; then it is possible to mention